schleuder/schleuder-website/docs/index.md

 Provide each client with their own API-key, and use secure channels to transport this information!

 {: .note}
 The is **no authorization of clients,** yet.
 Each client is allowed every action.
-So be wary who to give an API-key to. schleuder-web does its own authorization, but SchleuderConf does not!
+So be wary who to give an API-key to. schleuder-web does its own authorization, but schleuder-cli does not!